apache/pulsar-client-node/README.md

 pkg/mac/build-cpp-lib.sh
 ```

-After the C++ client is installed, run the following command.
+After the C++ client is installed, run the following command to build this C++ addon.

 ```shell
 npm install